X-Ryl669/eMQTT5/README.md

 The only options used for socket (optional, can be disabled) are: `TCP_NODELAY`, `fcntl/O_NONBLOCK`, `SO_SNDTIMEO`, `SO_RCVTIMEO`)

-Please check the [MQTTClient.cpp](https://github.com/X-Ryl669/eMQTT5/blob/master/lib/src/Network/Clients/MQTTClient.cpp) file for two different examples of platform support (from complete, deterministic, Posix based implementation to simplest embedded system)
+Please check the [MQTTClient.cpp](https://github.com/X-Ryl669/eMQTT5/blob/master/lib/src/Network/Clients/MQTTClient.cpp) file for two different examples of platform support (from complete, deterministic, Posix based implementation to simplest embedded system).

 There is also a port for ESP32 [here](https://github.com/X-Ryl669/esp-eMQTT5).